 Businesses in the UK often look for talent from inside and outside the UK.
-Now that the Brexit transition period has ended, businesses must now familiarise themselves and comply with immigration laws to bring in workers from outside the UK, or risk losing access to the skills they potentially need to run their business.
+It’s imperative that they familiarise themselves and comply with immigration laws to bring in workers from outside the UK, or risk losing access to the skills they potentially need to run their business.

 There are serious penalties if you do not follow the immigration rules, which can impact on your business’ ability to recruit the skills you need.
 We can help you navigate the processes, applications, and compliance issues that are relevant to you.
 We will focus on making sure that you understand your legal obligations, and help you to meet them.

-When you sponsor migrant workers, there are all types of regulations to follow and obligations to comply with.
-The first step is to become a sponsor licence holder.
+When you sponsor migrant workers under the Skilled Worker and Intra-company routes, there are many rules to follow and obligations to comply with.
+Once you have established a role is suitable for sponsorship, the next step is to become a sponsor licence holder.

 The immigration rules impose requirements on businesses to update the Home Office when changes occur in your business.
-We can advise you on the impact of and how to comply with the immigration rules on:
+Most of these are straightforward and easy to identify but changes to a sponsor’s corporate structure often go unreported.
+We can advise you on the impact of and how to comply with the immigration rules where the is:

 Even where the proposed change does not impact the immediate business, changes to a sponsor licence holder’s parent or holding company can also impact on a sponsor licence.
 There are rules on reporting and in some cases, requirements to obtain a new licence altogether.